taylorsmcclure/photos-taylorm-cc/Readme.md

 # photos.taylorm.cc

+## Initial Build Instructions

+1) Go to repo folder and build/deploy with `make all`

 ## Manual Build Instructions

-1) Go to repo folder and build with `make all`
+1) Go to repo folder and build/deploy with `make deploy`
-2) Sync with the AWS Bucket `aws s3 sync --delete --acl "public-read" --sse "AES256" public/ s3://photos.taylorm.cc`